const-ae/lemur/README.md

 (`assay(fit, "DE")`) to guide the selection of cell neighborhoods that show consistent differential expression.
-If we provide a count matrix, the function uses a pseudobulked differential expression test to confirm if the gene expression differences on the count level.
+If we provide a count matrix, the function uses a pseudobulked differential expression test to confirm the gene expression differences on the count level.

 ``` r
 neighborhoods <- find_de_neighborhoods(fit, counts = counts(glioblastoma_example_data),